WebLLM: A High-Performance In-Browser LLM Inference Engine: System Architecture and Key Components

 \subsection{An LLM Inference Engine}

-Web developers instantiate a lightweight \texttt{ServiceWorkerMLCEngine} in the web application frontend and treats it like an endpoint.
-The engine loads an LLM when specified, takes in an OpenAI-style request at any time, and streams back the output in an OpenAI-style response, which the web application can use to update the frontend.
+Web developers instantiate a lightweight \texttt{ServiceWorkerMLCEngine} in the web application frontend and treat it like an endpoint.
+The engine loads an LLM when specified, consumes an OpenAI-style request at any time, and streams back output in an OpenAI-style response, which the web application can use to update the frontend.

-This familiar, endpoint-like design brings several benefits.
+This design brings several benefits.
 Endpoint-like APIs are JSON-in-JSON-out and thus have well-defined behavior.
-Besides, OpenAI-style API is widely adopted and makes WebLLM easy to integrate into existing projects.
-This design also allows WebLLM to extend to advanced features with minimal changes to the API.
-Advanced features that WebLLM supports with this API include: structured generation with JSON Schema and context-free grammar (\cite{dong2024xgrammar}), image input with vision language models (\cite{abdin2024phi}, \cite{hui2024qwen2}), and loading multiple models in the same engine for applications like retrieval-augmented generation (\cite{lewis2020retrieval}).
+Besides, the OpenAI-style API is widely adopted and makes WebLLM easy to integrate with existing projects.
+This design also allows WebLLM to enable advanced features with minimal changes to the API.
+Advanced features that WebLLM supports with this API include: structured generation with JSON Schema and context-free grammar (\cite{dong2024xgrammar}), image input with vision-language models (\cite{abdin2024phi}, \cite{hui2024qwen2}), and loading multiple models in the same engine for applications like retrieval-augmented generation (\cite{lewis2020retrieval}).